HearstAT/cloudformation-chef-ha/README.md

 - KeyName
 - SSHSecurityGroup
 - UserDataScript (URL for the `userdata.sh` script in this repo)
-- BackupScript (True/False Option, enables a backup script that will run `knife ec` daily and copy to a S3 bucket, keeps only 10 days worth)
+- BackupEnable (True/False Option, enables a backup script that will run `knife ec` daily and copy to a S3 bucket, keeps only 10 days worth)
 - VPC
 - AvailabilityZoneA
 - AvailabilityZoneB